railsbridge/docs/README.md

   * the name is *not* markdown, but is a bold title for the tip box
   * content should be inside a nested block

-## notes
+## messages

-notes do not support nested blocks

-`note "text"`
+`message "text"`

   * makes a paragraph of text anywhere in the document
   * the text parameter is passed through a Markdown converter
-  * does not support nested blocks

 `important "text"`

-  * like a note, but called out in a red box
+  * like a message, but called out in a red box

+`todo "text"`

+  * meant as a note to future authors
+  * set aside from surrounding text (in brackets and italics)
+  * [should these be made invisible for students?]

+## special

+Special elements do *not* format their text as Markdown.

 `console "text"`